Dead Sea: Salt deposits

 The Sedom Lagoon deposited evaporites mainly consisting of rock salt, which eventually reached a thickness of 2.3 km on the old basin floor in the area of today's Mount Sedom.

 Lake formation

-Approximately two million years ago, the land between the Rift Valley and the Mediterranean Sea rose to such an extent that the ocean could no longer flood the area.
-Thus, the long lagoon became a landlocked lake.
+According to Kafri, during the late Neogene, i.e. in the Pliocene (ended c.
+2.5 million years ago), the eustatic sea level was at 50–100 metres above the current sea level, thus flooding the northern valleys connecting the Mediterranean Sea with the Jordan Rift Valley, which led to the creation of a crooked-shaped lagoon.
+This high eustatic sea level situation subsequently came to an end, and the ocean could no longer flood the area.
+Thus, the long lagoon became a landlocked lake, which – due to the high evaporation rate – retreated toward the lower, southern part of the rift valley.
+However, Mordechai Stein considers the formation process as not yet clarified, speaking of a late Pliocene-early Pleistocene process in which tectonics might also have played a part in blocking water ingression from the Mediterranean to its former bay or lagoon.

 The first prehistoric lake to follow the Sedom Lagoon is named Lake Amora (which possibly appeared in the early Pleistocene; its sediments developed into the Amora (Samra) Formation, dated to over 200–80 kyr BP), followed by Lake Lisan (c.
 70–14 kyr) and finally by the Dead Sea.

 Lake salinity

 The water levels and salinity of the successive lakes (Amora, Lisan, Dead Sea) have either risen or fallen as an effect of the tectonic dropping of the valley bottom, and due to climate variation.
 As the climate became more arid, Lake Lisan finally shrank and became saltier, leaving the Dead Sea as its last remainder.